Meaning of Seafarer

 Meaning of Non-Resident Seafarer

-An individual is said to be Non-Resident Seafarer if he is outside India for 184 days or more during the financial year (185 days or more in case of leap year).
+An individual is said to be Non-Resident Seafarer if he is outside India for 184 days or more during the financial year (185 days or more in case of a leap year) for the purpose of employment.
+If he is not then he will be treated as a resident seafarer.

 Calculation of period outside India